MetaKt/Architecture-Design/README.md

 **The file structure of this document will be organized into the following chapters:**
 <br>
 <br>
-"Chapter 2: Stakeholders & Requirement Analysis"...
+Chapter 2: Stakeholders & Requirement Analysis:focuses on looking outward in terms of the usage of the system by having an explicit stakeholder analysis based on available online documentations, as well as the activity on their open-source Github repository.
 <br>
-"Chapter 3: Overview of the Architecture "...
+Chapter 3: Overview of the Architecture: its mainly about some early design decisions of react native framework and different diagrams to understand better how the framwork works.
+Even more it also provides the new arquitecture of the framwork and whats the relationship between the arquitecture and QA(quality assurance)
 <br>
-"Chapter 4: React Native Architecture Patterns and Tactics"...
+Chapter 4: React Native Architecture Patterns and Tactics: Here will be provided different patterns and tactics that were used to develop the framework.
 <br>
-"Chapter 5: Conclusion"...
+Chapter 5: Conclusion:the conclusion highlights React Native's innovative architecture and its impact on key quality attributes, emphasizing performance. while also emphasizing the importance of continuous learning, adaptation, and best practices for successful project outcomes.
 <br>

 ### 1.3 Overview of React Native